NET WORTH: Unknown

 FUNDING AREAS: Education, At-Risk Youth, Economic Empowerment

-OVERVIEW: Ajay B. Shah and his wife Lata Krishnan-Shah move their philanthropy through the Krishnan-Shah Family Foundation.
+OVERVIEW: Ajay B. Shah and his wife Lata Krishnan-Shah do their grantmaking through the Krishnan-Shah Family Foundation.
 The Shahs have three focus areas in their philanthropy: education, at-risk youth, and economic empowerment for women and the underprivileged.
-The couple does most of their giving in the states, especially the Bay Area where they live.
-A component of the Shah's giving involves India and East Africa where the family has ties.
+The couple does most of their grantmaking in the US, especially the Bay Area where they live.
+A component of the Shah's philanthropy involves India and East Africa where the family has ties.

 BACKGROUND: Ajay Shah has a B.S. in engineering from University of Baroda in India and an M.S. in Engineering Management from Stanford University.
 Shah and his wife Lata co-founded several successful companies.
 He served as CEO of SMART Modular Technologies, a company he co-founded in 1989 and led through its public offering.
 He also founded and managed the technology solutions business of Solectron.
 Shah co-founded Shah Capital Partners.
 In 2007, Shah joined Silker Lake and is the co-founder of the firm’s middle market fund, Silver Lake Sumeru.

 EDUCATION: The couple, via their Krishnan-Shah Family Foundation, have supported places like Eastside School in East Palo Alto and Downtown College Prep (a charter).
 The couple created a scholarship fund via the Silicon Valley Community Foundation, as well.
 The couple has also supported their alma maters.
 They've also supported Stanford University and Lata's alma mater as well as London School of Economics.

 YOUTH: An important grantee here is Fresh Lifelines For Youth (FLY), which "prevents juvenile crime and incarceration through legal education, leadership training and one-to-one mentoring in Santa Clara and San Mateo Counties."